 There is no doubt that humanity has reached a pivotal moment.
 It’s as if the world is knowing itself for the first time.
 Some old ways and traditions have great value but may no longer work for current problems.
 New paradigms, attitudes and technologies may be more appropriate.
 Perhaps we need a blend of both.
 In any case, there is no question that we are clearly in need of solutions.
 Are there universally applicable principles which embrace yet transcend all cultures?
 Principles which don’t require years of discipleship or intense study to understand?
 After decades of searching, I’d like to share “hidden secrets in plain sight” or “catalytic keys”.
 Like the thunderbolt, they can cut through the chaos of these times.

-Most of what I have written here is my synopsis of practical teachings I learned from “The Storyteller”, channeled by Chuck Little.
+Most of what I have written here is my synopsis of practical teachings I learned from a spiritual “channel".
 I know that sounds really weird to many but if you can keep an open mind, you may be surprised.

 I believe these keys can place you firmly on a path to expansive living.
 Of course, this is my limited understanding of a small fraction of a body of work that spans decades.
 I’ve liberally used my poetic license which I hope is not revoked.

 This essay will discuss the need for discernment, the role and power of choice and the use of clear intention and purpose on a daily basis.
 Then we’ll turn attention to ethics and assumptions before examining the catalytic keys of participation, interaction, exploration, creation and co-creation.